How we Deliver our In-Person, World Recognized

 |“This course was outstanding.
 The best value in my history of education!
 Thanks.”
 Jeff R. – 38 – Advertising Business Owner|

 A student’s Design Certification Training begins when they sign up for a course.
-Shortly after registering, students receive a welcome email that gives them immediate access to the Foundations of Permaculture webinar series, including over 2-dozen handouts.
+Shortly after registering, students receive a welcome email that gives them immediate access to the Foundations of Permaculture webinar series, including over 3-dozen linkable resources.
 The course textbook (The Earth User’s Guide to Permaculture) will arrive via snail mail a few days later.

 |“The information, design methods, networking, and even food were beyond my expectations.
 Taking this course has re-ignited a fire in me that had been only embers.
 There is hope for the human species.” |